Regulation of Care

 (1) A registered person

-must ensure that no child who is a care receiver is subject to any of the
+must ensure that no child who is a service user is subject to any of the

 following as a disciplinary measure –